shuhei/dotfiles/README.md

 ## Vim

-### Syntax Check

-Syntactic plugin is employed to perform syntax check.
-Make sure to prepare proper executables.

-- rubocop for ruby
-- eslint and jscs for javascript
-- coffeelint for coffee

-### Font

-Install [patched Monaco font](https://gist.github.com/baopham/1838072) for vim-airline.
+### To have a nice vim-airline status bar (if you want)

+Install a font patched for vim-airline like [Monaco font](https://gist.github.com/baopham/1838072).
 Set it as Non-ASCII Font of iTerm2.